-AIM: To describe the role of metastasis-associated lung adenocarcinoma transcript 1 (MALAT1) in glioblastoma (GB) progression in patients concurrently diagnosed with diabetes mellitus (DM).
+AIM: Hyperglycemia and hyperinsulinemia increase the risk of glioblastoma (GB) by affecting the regulation of insulin-like growth factor (IGF).
+Metastasis-associated lung adenocarcinoma transcript 1 (MALAT1) is involved in regulating IGF-1/PI3K/Akt signaling.
+This study was designed to describe the role of MALAT1 in GB progression in patients concurrently diagnosed with diabetes mellitus (DM).

 MATERIAL and METHODS: Formalin-fixed paraffin-embedded (FFPE) tumor samples of 47 patients diagnosed with GB only and 13 patients diagnosed with GB and DM (GB-DM) were enrolled in this study.
-Data for p53 and Ki67 immunohistochemical staining of the tumors and blood HbA1c levels of patients with DM were retrospectively collected.
+Data for P53 and Ki67 immunohistochemical staining of the tumors and blood HbA1c levels of patients with DM were retrospectively collected.
 MALAT1 expression was assessed using quantitative real-time polymerase chain reaction.

-RESULTS: The coexistence of GB and DM induced the nuclear expression of p53 and Ki67 compared with GB only.
+RESULTS: The coexistence of GB and DM induced the nuclear expression of P53 and Ki67 compared with GB only.
 MALAT1 expression was higher in GB-DM tumors than in GB only tumors.
 The expression of MALAT1 and HbA1c levels were positively correlated.
-Additionally, MALAT1 was positively correlated with tumoral p53 and Ki67.
+Additionally, MALAT1 was positively correlated with tumoral P53 and Ki67.
 The disease-free survival of patients with GB-DM with high MALAT1 expression was shorter than that of those diagnosed with GB only and with a lower MALAT1 expression.